 While it may be tempting to offload this task on your housekeeper, it’s best for you to get your hands dusty and declutter for yourself.
 After all, no one knows what you want to keep because, unfortunately, no one’s perfected mind-reading yet!

 Here’s a quick-and-dirty guide to help you cut the clutter and organize your home.
-After going through this exercise, you’ll finally feel like it’s a place you actually want to be.
+After going through these 3 steps to decluttering your home for the new year, you’ll finally feel like it’s a place you actually want to be.